Christian Wall was born

 I always knew it as Indian Cave and it is my guess

-that it also belongs to the pre-historic Mound
+that it also belongs to the pre-Columbian Mound

 Builders, perhaps used for ceremonial purposes.